pottereric/pottereric.github.com/_posts/2015-11-21-Increment-and-Decrement-Deep-Dive.markdown

 <script src="https://gist.github.com/pottereric/34337593ab90dc55afac.js"></script>

 The first method does some simple addition.
 It serves as a benchmark for understanding what is happening in the IL.
-The next two methods exercise the unary increment and decrement operators respectively and assign the resulting value a different variable.
+The next two methods exercise the prefix and postfix unary increment operators respectively and assign the resulting value a different variable.

 ##Understanding IL##